Alon-V/Bot-Chat/Guides/Full_Code_Desription.md

 # BotChat 🤖💬
-**Multi-window TCP Chat with a Launcher Control Center (NiceGUI + Python Sockets)**
+**A TCP/IP Multi-Client Chat with a Launcher Control Center & Popup Chat Windows (NiceGUI + Python Sockets)**

 BotChat is a learning-oriented chat system that demonstrates a full client–server workflow using:
 - **NiceGUI** for UI (Launcher + Chat windows)
 - A custom **TCP server** implemented with Python sockets
 - A simple, explicit **line-based protocol** (USERS / MSG / ACK / ERR / RENAME / AVATAR)

-The project includes a **Launcher (Control Center)** window that can:
+The system provides a dedicated **Launcher Control Panel** for operational control:
   - Start/stop the server
   - Spawn multiple chat users (each opens in its own popup window)
   - Display active users
   - Close all chat windows
   - Shutdown the entire system cleanly

+In addition to multiple **chat popup windows** representing distinct users:
+  - Sending messages (Public & Direct)
+  - Changing your avatar image
+  - Renaming your UserName
+  - Opening a new Launcher window if needed

 ---